 Dr. Michelle Hamilton is a Board Certified Forensic Anthropologist.
 She worked at the University of Tennessee’s Anthropological Research Facility for over 10 years, and participated in active forensic casework under the training of Drs.
 William Bass and Murray Marks.
 She serves on the faculty for the FBI’s annual Human Remains Recovery School, training FBI Agents/ERT members in body recovery techniques, evidence collection, identification, and excavation of clandestine burials and scattered human remains.
 Dr. Hamilton also conducts research in bioarchaeology and paleopathology.

-FACTS faculty and Assistant Professor of Anthropology
+FACTS faculty and Associate Professor of Anthropology

 Dr. Spradley is a biological anthropologist concentrating her research in the areas of human variation and forensic anthropology.
 She is an internationally recognized scholar with current research agendas in Mexico, Latin America, and along the U.S/Mexico border.
 Dr. Spradley uses craniometric data to understand biological relationships among various population groups.
 She also applies knowledge of human variation for purposes of sex and ancestry estimation in forensic anthropology, especially among individuals considered Hispanic.
 She has published in national and international journals and has been a visiting resarcher in various international and national locations including the National Museum of Natural History in Vienna, Charles University in Prague, National University of Mexico in Mexico City, the Forensic Anthropology Foundation in Guatemala, musee de Qual Branley and Musee de l'Homme in Paris, the Duckworth Laboratory in Cambridge, National Museum of Natural History in Washington, D.C., American Museum of Natural History in New York, and various other academic and medico-legal institutions in the U.S.